-Beginning at Whalebone Junction in Nags Head, the Outer Banks National Scenic Byway, or NC HWY 12 South, offers travelers heading to Cape Hatteras miles of unsurpassed beauty and undeveloped landscape.
-Along this artery, the Atlantic Ocean flanks the road to the east while the Pamlico Sound nestles the road to the west.
-Miles of dune lines and sea oats, water views and endless skies break the strain of hectic traveling and allow guests the opportunity to relax, slow down, and immerse themselves in Outer Banks scenery.
+Beginning at Whalebone Junction in Nags Head, the Outer Banks National Scenic Byway, or HWY 12 South, offers travelers heading to Cape Hatteras miles of unsurpassed beauty and undeveloped landscape.
+Along this southern artery, the Atlantic Ocean flanks the road to the east while the Pamlico Sound nestles the road to the west.
+This drive is stunning year-round and really shows the natural beauty and landscape that the Outer Banks has to offer.

 The Inn at Rodanthe

-You may even recognize one of our vacation rentals, "The Inn at Rodanthe" R-51, from the movie “Nights in Rodanthe” starring Richard Gere and Diane Lane.
+You may recognize one vacation rental offered by Sun Realty, "The Inn at Rodanthe" R-51, from the motion picture “Nights in Rodanthe” starring Richard Gere and Diane Lane.
 This home has been kept to look much like it did in the movie and is available for weekly rentals in the village of Rodanthe.